 - chinese vinegar or vinagre de Jerez

 When I make a soup style noodles dish, I often make it very umami rich with miso and mushrooms, this is just personal liking.
 You can make your broth a lot lighter in flavour, in which you will enjoy more of the vegetable flavours.

-You can use many different vegetables in this dish.
+You can also use many different vegetables in this dish.
 I used loads of veggies, as I was in the mood for a big plate of vegetables.
-But you can make it more of a soup by using less vegetables.
+Or keep it more soup-style by using a lot less veggies.

-Stir fry the vegetables quickly and on high heat with the garlic and ginger, so all the nice aromas release.
-You could add some hot chilli, if you like a bit of heat in your dish.
+Stir fry the vegetables quickly and on high heat with the garlic and ginger, so all the nice aromas are released.
+You could add some hot chilli for some heat.

-Personally I like it when the vegetables still have a bite to it, so I leave them covered with the simmering stock only for a few minutes.
+Personally I like it when the vegetables still have a bite to it, so I leave them only for a few minutes covered with the simmering stock.

 The crispy fried tofu should only be added to the dish at the end.
 You can marinate the tofu, but is not necessary.
 As long as you cover the tofu in a light dust of cornstarch to get them nice and crispy.